 What Kind of Doctor Helps With Sleep Problems?

-Koala® Centers For Sleep & TMJ Disorders is dedicated to helping you overcome your sleeping problems, so you can live an energetic and fulfilling life.
+Koala® Center For Sleep & TMJ Disorders is dedicated to helping you overcome your sleeping problems, so you can live an energetic and fulfilling life.
 We serve patients from all over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 For more information call us at one of our clinics today or request an appointment online.

 Table of Contents: